natbat/nudibranchs-by-season/README.md

 I've been [using iNaturalist](https://www.inaturalist.org/people/natbat) for over two years to record and identify plants and animals that I've found in the outdoors.
 I use their iPhone app to upload my pictures, which then uses machine learning algorithms to make an initial guess at what it is I've seen.
 The community is really active, and I often find someone else has verified or updated my species guess pretty soon after posting.

 This process is great because once an observation has been identified by at least two people it becomes 'verified' and is considered research grade.
-Research grade observations get exported and used by scientists as well as being indexed by the [Global Biodiversity Information Facility, GBIF](https://www.gbif.org/dataset/50c9509d-22c7-4a22-a47d-8c48425ef4a7).
+Research grade observations get exported and used by scientists, as well as being indexed by the [Global Biodiversity Information Facility, GBIF](https://www.gbif.org/dataset/50c9509d-22c7-4a22-a47d-8c48425ef4a7).

 ![screenshot of GBIF map](https://raw.githubusercontent.com/natbat/nudibranchs-by-season/master/gbif-inat.png "Global Biodiversity Information Facility map of iNaturalist data - photo credit: GBIF & Open Street Map")

 [iNaturalist has a great API](https://api.inaturalist.org/v1/docs/) and API explorer, which makes interacting and prototyping using iNaturalist data really fun.
-For example, if you go to the API explorer and expand the *\`Observations : Search and fetch\`* section and then the *\`GET /observations\`* API, you get a [selection of input boxes](https://api.inaturalist.org/v1/docs/#!/Observations/get_observations) that allow you to play with options that you can then pass to the API when you click the 'Try it out' button at the bottom.
+For example, if you go to the API explorer and expand the `Observations : Search and fetch` section and then the `GET /observations` API, you get a [selection of input boxes](https://api.inaturalist.org/v1/docs/#!/Observations/get_observations) that allow you to play with options that you can then pass to the API when you click the '`Try it out`' button.

 ![screenshot of iNaturalist API explorer](https://raw.githubusercontent.com/natbat/nudibranchs-by-season/master/api-explore.png "iNaturalist API explorer")

 You'll then get a URL that looks a bit like https://api.inaturalist.org/v1/observations?captive=false&geo=true&verifiable=true&taxon_id=47113&lat=37.495461&lng=-122.499584&radius=5&order=desc&order_by=created_at which you can call and interrrogate using a programming language of your choice.

-If you would like to see an all-JavaScript application that uses ther iNaturalist API, take a look at [OwlsNearMe.com](https://www.owlsnearme.com/) which [Simon and I built](https://github.com/simonw/owlsnearme) in a weekend earlier this year.
+If you would like to see an all-JavaScript application that uses the iNaturalist API, take a look at [OwlsNearMe.com](https://www.owlsnearme.com/) which [Simon and I built](https://github.com/simonw/owlsnearme) one weekend earlier this year.
 It gets your location and shows you all iNaturalist observations of owls near you and lists which species you are likely to see (not adjusted for season).

 ## Rapid development using Observable Notebooks

-We're going to be using [Observable Notebooks](https://beta.observablehq.com/) to prototype our examples pulling data down from iNaturalist.
+We're going to be using [Observable Notebooks](https://beta.observablehq.com/) to prototype our examples, pulling data down from iNaturalist.
 I really like using visual notebooks like Observable, they are great for learning and building things quickly.
-You may be familiar with [Jupyter notebooks](https://jupyter.org/) for Python which is similar but takes a bit of setup to get going - I often use these for Python prototyping.
+You may be familiar with [Jupyter notebooks](https://jupyter.org/) for Python which is similar but takes a bit of setup to get going - I often use these for prototyping too.
 Observable is amazing for querying and visualising data with JavaScript and since it is a hosted product it doesn't require any setup at all.

 You can follow along and play with [this example on my Observable notebook](https://beta.observablehq.com/d/7f2b9a8c670e44e6).
 If you create an account there you can fork my notebook and create your own version of this example.

-Each notebook consists of a page with a column of 'cells', similar to what you get in a spreadsheet.
+Each 'notebook' consists of a page with a column of 'cells', similar to what you get in a spreadsheet.
 A cell can contain [markdown text](https://daringfireball.net/projects/markdown/syntax) or JavaScript code and the output of evaluating the cell appears above the code that generated it.
 There are lots of tutorials out there on Observable Notebooks, I like this [code introduction](https://beta.observablehq.com/@mbostock/introduction-to-code) one from Observable (and D3) creator Mike Bostock.

 ## Developing your Naturalist superpowers

-If you can have an idea of what plants and critters you might see in a place at the time you visit, you can hone in on what you want to study and train your Naturalist eye to better identify the life around you.
+If you have an idea of what plants and critters you might see in a place at the time you visit, you can hone in on what you want to study and train your Naturalist eye to better identify the life around you.

-We care about wildlife we can see at Pillar Point, so we need a way of letting the iNaturalist API know which area we are interested in.
+For our example, we care about wildlife we can see at Pillar Point, so we need a way of letting the iNaturalist API know which area we are interested in.

-We could use a latitide, longitude and radius for this but a rectangular bounding box is a better shape for the reef.
-We can use this tool to draw the area we want to search within: https://boundingbox.klokantech.com/
+We could use a latitide, longitude and radius for this, but a rectangular bounding box is a better shape for the reef.
+We can use this tool to draw the area we want to search within: [boundingbox.klokantech.com/](https://boundingbox.klokantech.com/)

 ![screenshot of Bounding box by Klokantech](https://raw.githubusercontent.com/natbat/nudibranchs-by-season/master/bounding-box.png "Pillar Point bounding box - Bounding box by Klokantech")